• Jul 12, 2025

 When is Vaishno Devi less crowded?

-Vaishno Devi is generally less crowded during the monsoon season, which runs from July to September, and during the winter months, January and February.
+Vaishno Devi is generally less crowded during the monsoon season (July to September) and the winter months (January and February).

-Do I need to make the registration in advance for Vaishno Devi?
+Do I need to register in advance for Vaishno Devi?

 Yes, registration is mandatory for the Vaishno Devi Yatra, and it is highly recommended that you register in advance either online or at designated counters in Katra.
-Online registration tends to open 60 days prior to the intended date of the Yatra.
+Online registration typically opens 60 days before the intended Yatra date.

 How do you reserve a helicopter service in Vaishno Devi?